escherlies/issue-zellij-not-exiting/README.md

 The issue is that only the specific combination of layout.kdl + just command fails to exit properly when Zellij is closed.
 Direct commands in layout.kdl, CLI commands via just, and direct CLI commands all exit properly.

 **Note** that the CLI simulation in this test suite replicates the same behavior as typing the commands manually in a Zellij session.

-## Test

-1. Run `nix develop` to start the "test suite".
-This starts:
-   1. Tab "Layout" spawn zellij via layout.kdl
-   2. Tab "CLI" spawn same but with "manual" input (simulated here but you could to this manually by typing into a new zellij session)
-2. Wait for everything to complete.
-3. The called `./echo.sh` script should display all 4 server responses
-4. Exit the Zellij via `Ctrl + Q`
-5. After exiting, calling `./echo.sh` shows that the just via layout.kdl command still runs and did not exit as it should.

 ## Env